tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 Attestation when used alone is vulnerable to identity spoofing attacks, in particular when zero-day attacks exist for a class of hardware.
 (TODO: reference).
 Therefore it needs to be combined with traditional authentication, which in the case of TLS takes the form of X.509 certificates.

-We RECOMMEND that regular applications only use the combined mode, which provides the full security guarantees of an authenticated TLS handshake (for the peer/peers being authenticated) as well as guarantees on platform integrity.
+We RECOMMEND that regular applications only use the combined mode, which provides the full security guarantees of an authenticated TLS handshake (for the peer/peers being authenticated) as well as guarantees of platform integrity.

 The attestation-only mode is included in this document for specialized use cases, including initial provisioning of the TLS stack.
 In these cases, additional security controls SHOULD be provided, such as hardware-enforced time limitations, or use of platform-level APIs in the case of cloud infrastructure.